 - 5 cups vegetable broth may use cooking liquid from home-cooked chickpeas for part of this

 - 4 tablespoons fresh mint minced (or 2 tbsp. dried)

 - 1 1/2 teaspoon salt or to taste

 - 3 cups cooked chickpeas or 2 cans, drained and rinsed

 - 1/2 teaspoon red pepper flakes or more to taste

 - 1 tablespoon lemon juice

 - Cook the barley in water until it’s tender.
 I used a rice cooker to do this and wound up adding 3 or more cups of water as it all boiled out.
 On the stove-top, it will probably take a little less water.
 (Feel free to do this ahead of time; I did it the day before.)

-- Spray a non-stick dutch oven or large saucepan with light spray of olive oil, and heat over medium-high heat.
+- Heat a non-stick dutch oven or large saucepan over medium-high heat.
 Add the onion and cook until lightly browned, about 4 minutes.
 Add the eggplant and cook for another 2 minutes, stirring.
 Turn the heat to medium-low and add the tomato paste and the lentils; stir to combine and add 4 cups of the vegetable broth and the mint.
 Reduce the heat and cook until the lentils are tender (20 minutes on my stove, 40 minutes according to the original recipe).

 - When the lentils are tender, use a hand blender to blend the sauce right in the pot.
 If you don’t have a hand blender, transfer in batches to a regular blender or food processor and blend until smooth.
 Return it to the pot and add the extra cup of broth (if you used a regular blender, use the water to rinse the sauce residue back into the pot).